KC-Night/DS-4002-Project1/README.md

 #### Additional Files
 - Yelp Reviews Project - References.pdf: Reference material and sources used in the project.
 - README.md: Provides an overview of the project, software requirements, repository structure, and instructions for reproducing results.
+- DS 4002 Project 1 Presentation Slides.pdf: Final presentation slides summarizing the research question, data, methods, results, and conclusions of the project.

 ## Section 3) Instructions for Reproducing Results

 This section provides step-by-step instructions to reproduce the exploratory analysis, modeling, and results for this project.